tsherif/oFactory/README.md

 Note that there is a slight difference in the behaviour of object arguments passed to **.mixin()** versus those passed to **.share()** or a factory function.
-Object arguments passed to **.share()** or a factory function will have the values of their properties copied copied directly into the appropriate object (prototype or created object).
-On the other hand, since the values in objects passed to **.mixin()** will potentially be used in many objects, the values in created objects will be deep copies of the originals to avoid shared state:
+Object arguments passed to **.share()** or a factory function will have the values of their properties copied directly into the appropriate object (prototype or created object).
+On the other hand, the values in objects passed to **.mixin()** will potentially be used in many objects, so to avoid shared state, the values in created objects will be deep copies of the originals:
 ```JavaScript
   var obj_arg = { a: {b: "c"} };